Linear algebra and group theory: 7a. Fourier matrices

 In practice now, the problem which is left is that of finding an explicit matrix $P\in M_N(\mathbb C)$, as above.
 To be more precise, there are plently of solutions here, some of them being even real, $P\in M_N(\mathbb R)$, and the problem is that of finding a ``nice'' such solution, say having the property that $P_{ij}$ appears as an explicit function of $i,j$.

 Long story short, we are led to the question of solving, in a somewhat canonical and elegant way, the following equation, over the real or the complex numbers:

-And this is more tricky than it seems.
+And this question is more tricky than it seems.
 To be more precise, there is no hope of doing this over the real numbers.
-As in what regards the complex numbers, there is a ray of light here coming from the roots of unity, and more specifically, from:
+As in what regards the complex numbers, there is a ray of light here coming from the roots of unity.
+So, let us formulate: